 17 January 2027

-What happens when artists set out on a journey – into a different light, into different colours, into a world they have never seen before?
-The exhibition Light Becomes Colour invites visitors to rediscover two pivotal journeys in European art history: the trip to Tunisia undertaken by Gabriele Münter and Wassily Kandinsky (1904/05), and that of Paul Klee, August Macke and Louis Moilliet (1914).
+What happens when artists travel – into an unfamiliar light, into different colours, into a world they have never seen in this way before?
+The exhibition Light Becomes Color is devoted to two significant journeys to Tunisia in European modernism: Gabriele Münter and Wassily Kandinsky’s several-month stay in Tunis and its surroundings in 1904/05, and the journey undertaken by Paul Klee, August Macke and Louis Moilliet in spring 1914.

-Light Becomes Colour is an invitation to curiosity – about luminous images, fascinating backgrounds and questions that remain relevant to this day: What do we see when we travel?
+Light Becomes Color is an invitation to curiosity – about luminous images, fascinating contexts and questions that remain relevant today: What do we see when we travel?
 And whose world are we actually seeing?

 Current